izikeros/blog/content/posts/draft_posts/2019-07-09-train-dev-test-split-for-time-series-data.md

 ---
 title: Use bootstraping to evaluate performance of ML model when working on time-series type of data
 started: 2021-02-07
-date: '2021-02-10'
+date: 2021-02-10
 modified: 2022-09-01
 tags: machine learning, statistics, probability
-Category: 'Data Science'
+Category: Machine Learning
 slug: bootstrap-for-time-series-model-performance-assessment
-image: images/time_series_dev_set/bootstrap.png
+Image: /images/time_series_dev_set/bootstrap.png
 status: draft
 Summary: This post describes challenges with model performance evaluation when working with time-series type of data.
 Cross-validation is a handy technique that can be used to estimate accuracy of measured model performance scores e.g. by calculating spread of scores for different cross-validation folds.
 However, for the time-series type of data dedicated types of train-test dataset splits for cross validation needs to be used.
 This article presents train-tests splits method, inspired by bootstrapping that can be used for efficient model performance estimation.
 ---